Psoriasis

 Currently bulking billing.

-Main Street Cosmetic & Skin is devoted to all aspects of health care have Doctors trained to cater to all needs of the health and well-being of your body.
+Main Street Cosmetic & Skin is devoted to all aspects of health care.
+Our doctors are trained to cater to all the needs of your body’s health and well-being.
 The skin is one of our main focus areas.

-Psoriasis most commonly occurs on the scalp, elbows, knees, groin, and lower back.
-It is considered a long-lasting or chronic disease that “comes and goes,” and may show up as a few spots or involve large areas.
+In addition, psoriasis most commonly occurs on the scalp, elbows, knees, groin, and lower back.
+It is considered a long-lasting or chronic disease that “comes and goes,” and may show up in a few spots or involve large areas.
 It is not contagious — you can’t spread it from one part of your body to another, or from person to person.

 The following are symptoms of psoriasis: